maaaaciej/ecommerce/README.md

 Moved the data out of the component and into the reducers for cleanliness sake.

 Way more work than these two paragraphs above show, as I ripped my hair out for half an hour, because I tried to map over an object.
 All solved itself when i added a new selector for the collection items, that uses the Object.keys() method, and managed to map as before based on that.

+<i>4/7/2020</i>

+Could call it complete now!
+Integrated stripe, as well as a stripe-checkout component.
+Changed title of the page.
+Ready to deploy.